Daniel P. O’Brien, Ph.D.

 Daniel’s practice includes the preparation and prosecution of patent applications in biotechnology and other life sciences.
 He has a technical background in microbiology, cancer biology, cell biology, molecular biology, immunology, genetics, and biochemistry.
 Daniel received a B.S. (magna cum laude) from Middle Tennessee State University and a Ph.D. in Cancer Biology from Vanderbilt University Medical Center.
 He holds a J.D. (cum laude) from Case Western Reserve University School of Law, where he earned a Law and Technology concentration with honors and served as president of the Student Intellectual Property Law Association.

-Daniel’s legal experience includes the preparation, filing and prosecution of patent applications, patent licensing, and strategic domestic/international portfolio management.
-His experience includes the preparation and drafting of legal opinions related to various aspects of patent law including non-infringement, experimental use, written description, safe-harbor, patentability, and freedom-to-operate.
+Daniel’s legal experience includes preparing, filing, and prosecuting patent applications, patent licensing, and strategic domestic/international portfolio management.
+His experience includes preparing and drafting legal opinions related to various aspects of patent law, including non-infringement, experimental use, written description, safe-harbor, patentability, and freedom-to-operate.